 [H1] Introduction [Au: Hx heading markers have been added in to keep track of the heading levels.
 Please leave them in for now.]

 Osteoporosis is a disorder associated with a decrease in BMD, low bone mass and increased bone fragility; individuals with osteoporosis have increased risk of fragility fractures.[Au: The introduction should contain enough information to set up the narrative and to allow a non-specialist reader to follow the rest of the text.
 As such, I’ve suggested that you add a couple of introductory sentences on osteoporosis here, please amend as necessary.]
-The economic and societal burden of fragility fractures is huge and is set to rise 1, 2[Au: It might be nice to specify why the burden of fragility fractures is set to rise.
+The economic and societal burden of fragility fractures is huge and is set to rise due to an increasing skew towards an older population 1, 2[Au: It might be nice to specify why the burden of fragility fractures is set to rise.
 Please also reference this statement.].
 Importantly, the ability to predict those at risk has developed enormously over the last 20 years through the use of fracture prediction tools and an increasing understanding of scanning modalities, such as dual-energy X-ray absorptiometry (DXA).
 Despite this, a treatment gap exists between those at risk of fracture and those receiving treatment to prevent fragility fractures.[Au:OK?
 I feel like it is important for the introduction to make this important point.]

 [Au: Our journal style is that the last paragraph of the introduction always begins ‘In this Review’… and then sets out what the Review will cover.]In this Review, we expand on the current epidemiology of fragility fractures, the up-to-date[Au:OK?
 To avoid use of current twice in 1 sentence.] definition of osteoporosis and we cover the widening gap in treatment for those at risk.
 We also highlight the development of fracture prediction tools and the benefits they have brought in identifying those at risk, with particular focus on the recent SCreening Of Older women for the Prevention of fractures (SCOOP) trial.
 We discuss the role of DXA in enhancing the identification of individuals at risk of fracture and examine more recent imaging modalities and analyses.